tbrowder/Mi6-Helper/README.md

 DESCRIPTION
 ===========

 The installed program, `mi6-helper`, enables easy creation of a template for a new Raku module repository for management by `App::Mi6`.
 It does that by first executing `mi6` to create the base module and then modifying the result to add new capabilities.
-(Note the directory for module 'X::Y-Z' will be 'P/X-Y-Z'.
-See details in the README.)
+(Note the directory for module 'X::Y-Z' will be 'X-Y-Z'.
+See details in the below.)

 Note when `mi6` creates its files, it shows text in the `README.md` file as 'Foo::Bar - blah blah blah'.
 That can be changed to a brief summary statement by creating a hidden file in the parent directory with the same name as the new diretory.
 For example, new module `Foo::Bar` will be created in a new directory `Foo-Bar`.
 You can create hidden file `.Foo-Bar` and put any text desired in it.
 The author typically puts in text something like this: